Lady Blackhawk: Skills and abilities

+The characters' official abilities and background define her as a self-trained ace pilot able to handle any form of aircraft, a capable markswoman with a variety of weaponry, and is a superior hand-to-hand combatant.

 Reception

 Lady Blackhawk was ranked 48th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list, although the list does not specify which version of the character was chosen.